Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 5. A Pessimistic Viewpoint

 On the other hand, other people may think that if AI cannot do everything then is it even worth it?
 AI cannot do everything, but it can do anything.
-Imagine is just of its limits, but it can surely be applied to any aspect imaginable.
+The human imagination is just one of its limits, and it can surely be applied to any imaginable and solvable aspect.
 For example, solving 50-year-old biology "grand challenge" decades before experts predicted, or painting a holographic universe using AI.
+Gradually advancing AI technology would not be the key to solve most of the world's problems, but they may open the door that'll lead to some paths in order for these complex problems to be solved.

 5. Ethics and Standards